cosm-public/temporal-samples-rust/README.md

 # Temporal Rust SDK Samples

 This is an attempt to start documenting the rust sdk for temporal and how to use it following some of the examples in typescript.
+For reference the typescript examples are available at [https://github.com/temporalio/samples-typescript](https://github.com/temporalio/samples-typescript).

 ## Installation